mi-schi/php-code-checker/README.md

 Use python to execute the scripts in the project folder:

-    python all.py
+    checker.py all
-    python check.py
+    checker.py check
-    python metric.py
+    checker.py metric

-The `all.py` script executes the `check.py` and `metric.py` script.
-You can set the first argument as project path:
+The `all` argument executes the `check` and `metric` argument.
+You can set the second argument as project path:

-    python all.py /path/to/your/project/
+    checker.py all /path/to/your/project

-If you want to execute tests with coverage, regardless your configuration, then use the python coverage.py.
+If you want to execute tests with coverage, regardless your configuration, then use the `checker.py coverage` argument.
-You can update all internal dependencies with ```python update.py path/to/php```.
+You can update all internal dependencies with `update.py path/to/php`.

 ## Configuration